metapolator/metapolator/elements-of-design.md

 * future support of kerning and hinting will find its place in the Fonts view (location-sharing with metadata).

 #### sizing rules
+**note**: all talk about pixels on these interaction design pages is about **effective pixels**, as reported in the browser (i.e. divided down from physical pixels for retina displays).

 1. the default column and divider proportions are giving for each view above;
 * users can adjust the column widths and divider proportions; this will not cause the views to scroll, and is persisted for the project; resizing the masters or instances column will affect both views they appear on;